 Project planning is the process of defining the project scope, objectives, and steps needed to get the work done.
 It's one of the most important processes in project management.
 The output of the project planning process is a project management plan.

 A project management plan—also known as a project plan—is a document that outlines the process your team will use to manage the project according to scope to meet its stated objectives.
 The purpose of a project plan is to map out the steps and resources it will take to complete a project on time and budget.

 A project plan communicates vital information—such as deadlines, assignments, and key milestones—to all project stakeholders and is integral to project success.
 It is most commonly represented in the form of a gantt chart to make it easy to ensure work stays on track.

-Learning how to develop a project plan doesn’t have to be difficult.
-Follow these 9 simple project planning steps to create a project plan that’s both well-written and on target.
+Planning a project doesn’t have to be difficult.
+These basic project planning steps can help you write a plan that’s both realistic and on target.

 Rather watch than read?
 Check out our video tutorial on how to make a realistic project plan.

 A project plan is more than a dry document with dates.
 It’s the story of your project, and you don’t want it to be a tall tale!
 So make sure you know all the facts before you start creating a project plan.

 Understanding the ins and outs of the project will help you determine the best process and identify any snags that might get in the way of success.
 Conduct your own research to dig deeper on:

 Dive into any communications that are relevant to the project.
 Review the scope of work and related documents (maybe an RFP or notes from sales calls or meetings with your client team).
 Be thorough in your research to uncover critical project details, and ask thoughtful questions before you commit to anything.

 If you want to dazzle stakeholders with a stellar project delivery, you’ve got to know how they work and what they expect.
 Schedule time with your main project contact, and ask them some tough questions about process, organizational politics, and general risks before creating a project plan.